zalando-stups/planb-tokeninfo/README.rst

 ``UPSTREAM_CACHE_MAX_SIZE``
     Maximum number of entries for upstream token cache.
 It defaults to 10000.
 ``UPSTREAM_CACHE_TTL``
     The TTL for upstream token cache entries.
 It defaults to 60 seconds.
-See `Time based settings`_ ``LISTEN_ADDRESS``
+Zero will disable the cache.
+See also `Time based settings`_
+``LISTEN_ADDRESS``
     The address for the application listener.
 It defaults to ':9021' ``METRICS_LISTEN_ADDRESS``